1907 - Constructed by E.J. Phelps

-The 81 On Seventh building was constructed in 1907 by E.J.
-Phelps, a local entrepreneur and public art advocate.
-Soon after the last brick was laid, Phelps sold to the Golden Rule Department Store across the street.
-The Golden Rule used 81 On Seventh as a showroom and storage facility until the 1930s or 40s.
+81 On Seventh was constructed in 1907 by E.J.
+Phelps, a local entrepenuer and public art advocate.
+Not long after construction, E.J.
+Phelps sold it to Joseph Elsinger, owner of The Golden Rule Department Store across the street.
+It was used as a showroom and storage facility until the 1930s.
+It had an underground tunnel connecting the two buildings for easy back and forth access.